Raducanu loses to Kostyuk in quarters

 Raducanu went an early break down in the first set but began to find her range and cope better with Kostyuk's powerful serve.

-But any thoughts of a comeback for the Grand Slam winner were dashed in the second set as 55th-ranked Kostyuk dominated to set up a semi-final with number one seed Halep.
+But any thoughts of a comeback for the Grand Slam winner were dashed in the second set as 55th-ranked Kostyuk dominated to secure a semi-final contest with top seed Halep.